-Units 3 & 4: Pebbles, Sand & Silt Timeline: November - December Unit Overview Unit 3: In this Unit, students engage with the anchor phenomenon of earth materials that cover the planet's surface.
+Units 3 & 4: Pebble Timeline: Novemb es, Sand & Silt ber - January Unit Overview Unit 3: In this Unit, students engage with the anchor phenomenon of earth materials that cover the planet's surface.
 They observe the properties of rocks of various sizes and study the components of soil, study the results of weathering and erosion, locate natural sources of water, and determine how to represent the shapes and kinds of land and bodies of water on Earth.
 The driving questions are what are the properties of earth materials? and how do they interact and change?
-Unit 4: In this Unit, students learn how people use earth materials to construct objects.
+Unin Overview Unit 4: In this Unit, students learn how people use earth materials to construct objects.
 They make rubbings from sandpaper, sculptures from sand, decorative jewelry from clay, and bricks from clay soil.
 They go on a schoolyard field trip to look for places where earth materials occur naturally and where people have incorporated earth materials into building materials.
 Students discover that rock as a resource is a natural phenomenon occurring in predictable locations all over Earth's surface.
-Essential Questions WHat are the properties of Earth materials?How do Earth materials interact and change?
-Science Standards 2-ESS1-1: Use information from several sources to provide evidence that Earth events can occur quickly or slowly.
+Essential Questions What are the properties of Earth materials?How do Earth materials interact and change?
+Science Standards • 2-ESS1-1: Use information from several sources to provide evidence that Earth events can occur quickly or slowly.